NicoHeinola/ActionScripter/readme.md

 This is a tool to automate mouse and keyboard events such as clicks, movement or keypresses.

 ## Technologies
-- React and Electron for frontend
+- React and Tauri/(Electron which is no longer supported) for frontend
 - Python and Flask for backend

 It is afterwards compiled into a "single" executable that launches two applications (frontend and backend) that work as a "single application".